/* Rambling Owl addition to remove page titles from blogs */

 ....
 Coombe Abbey

-The track meandered out of the farmyard and climbed gently, enclosed by tall hedgerows, to reach a second farm where I diverted left across a ploughed field towards the tree fringed boundary of Coombe Abbey Country Park.
+The track climbed gently from the farmyard, enclosed by tall hedgerows, until it reached a second farm, where I turned left across a ploughed field toward the tree-fringed boundary of Coombe Abbey Country Park.

-Coombe Abbey was founded as a monastery in the 12th century.
-Following the Dissolution of the Monasteries in the 16th century it became royal property (or in other words was stolen).
-Elizabeth of Bohemia, the daughter of King James I, was educated there in the early 17th century.
-Had the Gunpowder Plot succeeded she was to have been abducted from Coombe Abbey and proclaimed as Queen Elizabeth II, several centuries too early for the postage stamps and the Christmas Day TV speeches.
-In 1682, the West Wing was added by architect Captain William Winde, who also designed Buckingham Palace.
-In 1771, Lancelot 'Capability' Brown redesigned the gardens, incorporating the Coombe Pool lake.
-For successive generations Coombe Abbey was owned by the Earls of Craven, in whose possession the estate remained until 1923.
-In November 1964 Coventry City Council bought Coombe Abbey.
-The park was opened to the public in 1966.
-What occurred between 1923 and 1964 is not recorded.
+The Abbey's history is the compressed version of English institutional life.
+Founded as a monastery in the twelfth century.
+Dissolved in the sixteenth, at which point it became royal property — or, to use the less diplomatic term, was stolen.
+Elizabeth of Bohemia, daughter of James I, was educated here in the early seventeenth century; had the Gunpowder Plot succeeded, she was to have been abducted from Coombe Abbey and proclaimed Queen Elizabeth II, which would have been several centuries premature for the postage stamps and the Christmas broadcast.
+In 1682 the West Wing was added by Captain William Winde, who also designed Buckingham Palace.
+In 1771 Lancelot 'Capability' Brown redesigned the gardens and added the lake.
+The Earls of Craven owned the estate until 1923, at which point the record goes quiet until Coventry City Council bought it in 1964 and opened it to the public two years later.
+What occurred in the intervening four decades is apparently not recorded, which history will presumably have to live with.

-I stepped across a small wooden bridge, under the cool canopy of mature oaks, and picked up a bark path that wound on into the park itself.
-Coombe Park contains a lot of acres - 500 of them in fact – made up of woodland, formal gardens, an arboretum, open grasslands and a lake.
-It’s a haven for dog walking, family days out, and leisure activities, and is extremely popular with the people of Nuneaton and Coventry - and therefore busy.
+I stepped across a small wooden bridge beneath the cool canopy of mature oaks and picked up a tree bark path winding through into the park itself.
+Coombe Park: Five hundred acres of woodland, formal gardens, arboretum, open grassland and lake — and on a fine summer's day, extremely popular with what seemed like the entire population of Nuneaton and Coventry simultaneously.

 Coombe Abbey Park

-All I had to do now was arrange transport and order decent weather…
+All I needed now was transport, and decent weather.

 See Route on ......